Tell us what you think about the information on this page and how you’re using it. Take our survey.

 The employer was only allowed to count the half-day absence as a full day of leave when determining if Sujata’s three-day entitlement has been used up.
 The employer must have, for example, still paid Sujata for the half day that she worked, and had to include the hours worked to determine whether she worked overtime, or reached her daily or weekly limit on hours of work.

-Employers can only apply to be reimbursed for a maximum of three calendar days even if they chose not to count part days as full days of paid leave.
+Employers could have only applied to be reimbursed for a maximum of three calendar days even if they chose not to count part days as full days of paid leave.

 Employer reimbursement for paid leave